WHO To Assess If Monkeypox An International Health Emergency - UrduPoint

 The emergency committee will meet on June 23 to discuss the designation, which is the highest alarm the UN agency can sound.

-- New name - Tedros added that the "WHO is also working with partners and experts from around the world on changing the name of monkeypox virus... and the disease it causes."
+"WHO is also working with partners and experts from around the world on changing the name of monkeypox virus... and the disease it causes," Tedros said.

 "We will make announcements about the new Names as soon as possible."
-The announcement comes after more than 30 scientists wrote last week that there was an "urgent need for a non-discriminatory and non-stigmatising nomenclature for monkeypox".

-"In the context of the current global outbreak, continued reference to, and nomenclature of this virus being African is not only inaccurate but is also discriminatory and stigmatising," they wrote.

-While monkeypox was first discovered in macaques, many cases are believed to be transmitted to humans by rodents.
+Before the last few months, monkeypox had been generally confined to Western and Central Africa.

 Tedros said that 1,600 confirmed monkeypox cases and 1,500 suspected cases have been reported to the WHO this year from 39 countries, 32 of which have been recently hit by the virus.